Finding a Lawyer or Paralegal

 Services are free for those with little or no income and few resources.
 Contact them to see if you qualify.
 Does not deal with all legal issues.
 Some areas where they can offer assistance are housing, landlord and tenant issues and income security problems such as workers' compensation, social assistance and disability support programs.

-Your Law is a series of videos offering legal insights into situations where people may require a lawyer, such as real estate transactions, wills and estate planning, personal injury cases, and family law.
+Law Society of Upper Canada's YouTube channel offers videos with legal insights into situations where people may require a lawyer, such as real estate transactions, wills and estate planning, personal injury cases, and family law.
 The goal of the videos is to show the public how lawyers can help them in legal transactions.
-Produced by the Law Society of Upper Canada.
+See a listing and learn more about the videos here.

 Family Matters with Justice Harvey Brownstone is an online TV program about family law in Canada.
 Justice Brownstone and his guests help us understand our complicated family law system.
 Topics include child support, elder abuse, prenuptial agreements, child protection.
 Also available free through iTunes.